Providing Accommodations in the Classroom

 - In your syllabus, include the recommended statement about classroom accommodations for students with disabilities:

-“If you are a student with a disability or believe you might have a disability that requires accommodations, please contact Dr. Brent Mosser, in Student Disability Services, 385 Garland, (410) 516-4720, email@example.com.
+“If you are a student with a disability or believe you might have a disability that requires accommodations, please contact the Office of Student Disability Services, Shaffer 101, (410) 516-4720, email@example.com.”

 Providing the Requested Classroom Accommodations

 The purpose of an accommodation is to ensure that students with disabilities have access to programs.
 Accommodations should not change the essential elements, criteria or performance levels of the course.
-If you have such concerns about a requested accommodation, please contact the SDS.
+If there are such concerns about a requested accommodation, please contact SDS.

 Arranging for accommodations is a cooperative endeavor involving the student, the SDS Office, and the instructor.
-If you believe that you can provide an accommodation in a manner that is superior to what has been requested, please speak to the SDS about it.
+If as the instructor you believe that you can provide an accommodation in a manner that is superior to what has been requested, please contact SDS about it.

 Providing Extended Time on Examinations

 Many students with disabilities require 150% or 200% time on examinations.
-If you have such a student in your classes, please try to make arrangements for the student to take the examination under your supervision.
+If there is such a student in class(es), please try to make arrangements for the student to take the examination under your supervision.
 Many departments have seminar rooms and offices that could provide a quiet or private space for the student to take an examination.
-The University does not have a testing center that can accommodate all of the students who receive extended time on examinations.
-The Student Disability Services can only handle a few students at a time.
+The university does not have a testing center that can accommodate all of the students who receive extended time on examinations.
+Student Disability Services can only handle a few students at a time.
 If you cannot arrange for an examination requiring extended time, please contact the SDS office and we will work with you to see what arrangements can be made.
-The form for requesting that SDS proctor the examination can be found at PDF Document: http://studentaffairs.jhu.edu/disabilities/wp-content/uploads/sites/35/2015/08/Faculty_Testing_Contract_Instructions.pdf.

 Accommodating Students with Hearing Impairments

-Deaf and hard of hearing students may use an interpreter in the classroom, or they may use assistive devices that require the instructor to wear a small microphone that can send signals to either an FM device that amplifies sound for the student or to a telecommunications device that enables a voice captionist to convert the sound signal to written text on the student’s laptop computer.
+Deaf and hard of hearing students may use an interpreter in the classroom.
+Or they may use assistive devices that require the instructor to wear a small microphone that can send signals to either an FM device that amplifies sound for the student or to a telecommunications device that enables converting the sound signal to written text on the student’s laptop computer.

-In a seminar setting where there is considerable class discussion and the class is small, the microphone can be replaced by a speakerphone that can pick up speech from all directions.
+In a seminar setting where there is considerable class discussion and the class is small, the microphone can be replaced by an omni-directional speakerphone that can pick up speech from all directions.

-Many hearing impaired students will be able to communicate in a one-on-one situation by lip reading.
-But in a few cases, the student may need to bring an interpreter when meeting with a faculty member.
-If a student does rely on lip reading, remember that you will only be understood if you are facing the student without obstructions or strong back lighting that would obscure the student’s view.
+Many hearing-impaired students can communicate in a one-on-one situation by lip-reading.
+But in a some cases, the student may need to bring an interpreter when meeting with a faculty member.
+If a student does rely on lip reading, remember that you will only be understood if you are facing the student without obstructions or strong backlighting that would obscure the student’s view.

-If you are having difficulty communicating with the student, you and the student can write the information that is unclear.
-Writing down your suggestions is especially helpful with hearing impaired students because lip readers generally pick up less that half of the information that is spoken.
+If you are having difficulty communicating with the student, you and the student can write down what information that is unclear.
+Writing down your suggestions is especially helpful with hearing-impaired students because lip readers generally pick up less than half of the information that is spoken.

-If you use films and videos in your classes, it is important to make the information accessible to hearing impaired students.
-Please consult with the DSC to discuss having your materials captioned.
+If you use films and videos in your classes, it is important to make the information accessible to hearing-impaired students.
+Please consult with the SDS to discuss having your materials captioned.